 As pumpkin plants are heat-loving crops, they are only planted in the bed after the last frosts.
 To use your bed all year round, you can sow some cold-resistant plants in early spring: spinach, lettuce, radishes and kohlrabi .
 While the other crops are harvested by mid-May, the kohlrabi can remain in the bed. ,Superschmelz' is a kohlrabi variety with a relatively long growth phase.
 The tubers can then be harvested from July.

 Summer crops can then be planted in the bed from May.
 Pumpkin plants are usually grown on the windowsill and planted as young plants, as are nasturtiums, oregano and sunflowers.
 You can harvest earlier if you plant young plants.
 You can find out how to Grow and Sow Your Pumpkin Plants in this article.
 You can sow runner beans directly into the bed.
 Sunflowers that have been pre-grown and have a head start on growth will serve as a stable climbing aid.
-You can also sow radishes such as 'Easter greetings pink' in April/May.
-Radishes also grow relatively quickly and are ready to be harvested after 2 to 3 months.
+You can also sow daikon such as 'Easter greetings pink' in April/May.
+Daikon also grow relatively quickly and are ready to be harvested after 2 to 3 months.

 When the temperatures drop, the summer crops gradually die off and make room for new ones.
 As pumpkin plants have a high nutrient requirement, you should either sow a green manure or choose low-yielding crops, as shown here in the plan.
 You can sow cover crops such as peas, spinach, lettuce such as rocket, radishes and lamb's lettuce.